 The Bellagio Garden offers a summer oasis and respite from the Las Vegas heat.
 Cool gardens, flowing water, and an abundance of flowers and plants.
 You may even spot Mother Nature herself or a phoenix rising from a volcano.

 The last harvest exhibition saw ferns cling to the rocky outcrop by the entrance and brilliant red flowers cling to the ferns.
 Inside, a cluster of large mushrooms sat under huge trees with red leaves.
 On the ground, brightly colored snails trailed their way over large boulders, and above them, large dragonflies hang from the glass ceiling.

 Recommended Reading: The Bellagio Casino: 21 Answers You Should Know

-The previous holiday exhibition featured 28,000 beautiful poinsettias and an enormous 42ft.
+A previous holiday exhibition featured 28,000 beautiful poinsettias and an enormous 42ft.
 (12.8m) Christmas tree.
-There was also a huge ice mountain that towers over an ornamental Swiss-style village, complete with a Bellagio cuckoo-clock.
-A Saint Bernard climbed from his slumber beside a crackling fireplace and made his way towards a Santa sleigh full of wrapped gifts.
+There was also a huge ice mountain that towers over an ornamental Swiss-style village, complete with a Bellagio cuckoo clock.
+A Saint Bernard climbed from his slumber beside a crackling fireplace and made his way toward a Santa sleigh full of wrapped gifts.